8,063 views

 That's me in my element in the splendid lap of mother nature

-According to our guide, day 5 would be the most challenging part of the trek.
-With 9 hours of trekking involving a climb along Hampta Pass trek route and a steep climb down to Siagoru, it was going to be the longest day of the trek.
+There are many challenges and difficulties in the Hampta Pass trek.
+According to our guide, day 5 would be the most challenging part of this trek.
+With 9 hours of trekking involving a climb along Hampta Pass and a steep descent to Siagoru, it was going to be the longest day of the trek.
+An hour's gradual ascent took us to the first plateau.
+From this snow-covered spot, the view of Deo Tibba Peak was spectacular.
+From here, we headed further past another plateau and across a couple of ridges.
+Finally, the mount to Hampta Pass was in sight.

 At a height of 19,600 feet, Deo Tibba Peak is the 2nd highest peak of the Pir Panjal range and is believed to be "the abode of the Gods"